MicroPhase/fpga-docs/source/SoM/XME0720/XME0720-Reference_Manual.md

 | Rev. 1.0 | 2025.01.09 | First Release |
 |          |            |               |

-## CopyRight Notice:

-Copyright ©2025 by MicroPhase Technologies (Shanghai) Co.
-Ltd. All rights are reserved.

 ## Development Environment:

 Vivado 2018.3 is from Xilinx website